lcirne/ColabFoldWrapper/README.md

                     └── <template2>.cif
 - Once this file structure has been established, you can install dependencies if not using Anaconda `pip install -r < requirements.txt`
 - Run the wrapper `python3 wrapper.py`

+## Important Caveats
+- Right now DistanceFinder.py is only measuring the distance between two specific amino acids in the UvrD Helicase chain.
+The probe values will need to be changed to appropriately match the experimental FRET data available for other proteins.
+Future plans involve a more streamlined input process that will include easy modification of these probe values.